kumuluz/kumuluzee-health/README.md

 - **DataSourceHealthCheck** for checking the availability of the data source
 - **DiskSpaceHealthCheck** for checking available disk space against a threshold
 - **ElasticSearchHealthCheck** for checking the availability of Elasticsearch cluster
+- **HttpHealthCheck** for checking the availability of HTTP resource
 - **MongoHealthCheck** for checking the availability of Mongo database
 - **RabbitHealthCheck** for checking the availability of RabbitMQ virtual host
 - **RedisHealthCheck** for checking the availability of Redis store
-- **RestHealthCheck** for checking the availability of REST resource

 Additional built-in health check will be provided (contributions are welcome).